bitwes/GodotEditorHandles/README.md

 ```

-# Tips
+# FAQs and Tips
+There's FAQs here yet, it's more a QITPMA (questions I thought people might ask).
 * Map a shortcut for "Reload Saved Scene", as it is sometimes necessary to relaod the scene to see changes made to `EditorHandles`.
 * Can I use this at runtime?
-[Probably, but not easily yet](https://github.com/bitwes/GodotEditorHandles/issues/13)
+[Probably, but not easily yet.](https://github.com/bitwes/GodotEditorHandles/issues/13)
+* Will this "snap to grid".
+Yep.

 # Install